JamBrain/DairyBox/README.md

 git checkout -t origin/master
 ```

-Alternatively, if you do plan to contribute changes, you should fork the `/ludumdare/ludumdare` repostiory, and check it out like so:
+If you do plan to contribute changes, **fork** the `/ludumdare/ludumdare` repostiory, and check it out like so:

 ```
 cd www